unosquare/ef-enterpriseextensions/README.md

     }
 ```

 Since you need to know who change the data, you need to construct your DataContext with the user relation.
-For example in Web API you can send the UserId from the request in the DataContext constructor.
-The `AuditTrailController` requires two parameters, the DbContext instance and a string to identify the user, and two type parameters, the DbContext type and the AudiTrailEntry type.
+For example, in Web API you can send the UserId from the request in the DataContext constructor.
+The `AuditTrailController` requires two parameters, the DbContext instance, and a string to identify the user, and two type parameters, the DbContext type and the AudiTrailEntry type.
 You can call the extension method `UseAuditTrail` to add the Business Controller to your Business DataContext.

 ```csharp
 public class SampleDb : BusinessDbContext